Freakwill/pyrimidine/paper/paper.md

 Building upon this concept, we define a population as a container of individuals.
 And it is straightforward to introduce the notion of a multi-population as a container of populations, referred to as the high-level container.
 Obviously, we can define containers in higher level, for instance, a container of multi-populations, maybe mixed with normal populations.

 A container that defines operators of its elements is termed a **system**.
-For example, we define the operation `S.cross(a, b)` on the elements $a,b$ in the system $S$ to implement the crossover operation of two individuals in a population.
+For example, we define `s.cross(a, b)` to implement the crossover operation of two individuals $a,b$ in the population system $s$.
 It shares similarities with algebraic systems.
-However, the current version does not incorporate this concept, operations are directly defined as methods of the elements, such as `a.cross(b)`.
-The contemplation of incorporating this concept is deferred to future versions, and this prospective change will not impact the design of APIs.
+However, the current version does not employ this concept, and operators are directly defined as methods of the elements, such as `a.cross(b)`.
+The contemplation of the concept is deferred to future versions, and this prospective change will not impact the design of APIs.

-We are considering constructing an `Environment` class as a container for all types of populations, and registering genetic algorithm operators on it.

 An individual may be viewed as a container of chromosomes, but it will not to be a system.
 A chromosome can be perceived as a container of genes, while in practice, we implement chromosomes directly using `numpy.array` or the standard library's `array.array`.